Responding to an application

 What happens if I don’t respond?

 If you are required to respond and you don’t, the tribunal may make a decision in favour of the applicant without further reference to you.
-That decision will be enforceable against you in the Courts.
+That decision will be enforceable against you in the courts.
+Access more information on enforcement.

 What if I choose not to attend a proceeding?